U.S. flag

 TIGTA Offices

 We maintain audit and investigative programs, including a strategic enforcement program emphasizing deterrence and detection approaches to ensure the highest degree of integrity and ethics in the IRS workforce.
-Activities of the Offices of Audit, Investigations, and Inspections and Evaluations are supported by the Offices of Mission Support, Chief Counsel, and Information Technology.
+Activities of the Offices of Audit, Investigations, and Inspections and Evaluations are supported by the Offices of Mission Support, Chief Counsel, Information Technology, and Data Analytics.

 TIGTA’s Office of Audit (OA) identifies opportunities to improve the administration of the Nation's tax laws by conducting comprehensive, independent performance and financial audits of IRS programs, operations, and activities to: